metauni/metauni.github.io/posts/instructions/instructions.md

 4. Enter [metauni](https://www.roblox.com/games/8165217582/The-Rising-Sea).
 Once you click "Play" you will see a prompt to "Download and Install Roblox" which you can ignore if you have already installed the game: wait and the Roblox application should be launched.
 5. It is not the case that anything goes at metauni, please check the [Roblox rules](http://metauni.org/posts/rules/rules) and use common sense (do not be verbally abusive, for example).

 If you're giving a talk, see the [instructions for speakers](https://metauni.org/posts/instructions/instructions-admin).
 If you're looking for information on tablets or microphones compatible with Roblox, see [hardware](hardware).
+There are also instructions for [video editing](https://metauni.org/posts/instructions/video).

 ### 2. Discord